Phase portraits and the bifurcation set for the three-vortex interaction system: Phase portraits

-where we have made the standard polar coordinate substitution.
-Since this is $r$-independent, the level sets of $H$ are rays through the origin.
-A short calculation shows that $r$ evolves according to
+by the standard polar coordinate substitution.
+The level sets of \(H\) are rays through the origin since \(H\) is \(r\)-independent.
+The evolution reduces to

-Thus for $(X,Y)$ in the first or third quadrant, $\dv{r}{t}$ is negative and constant.
+Thus, for \((X,Y)\) in the first or third quadrant, \(\dv{r}{t}\) is negative and constant.
 The solution shrinks to zero in finite time while maintaining a constant triangular profile.
-Similarly, in the second and fourth quadrant, the solution collapses into the origin in negative time.
-This is the simplest mathematical description of the phenomenon we have seen.
-The picture is essentially unchanged when $\Gamma_2 \neq \Gamma_1$, except that the angles of the rays separating growing from decaying motions change.
+Similarly, in the second and fourth quadrants, the solution collapses to the origin at a finite negative time.
+The picture is essentially unchanged when \(\Gamma_2 \neq \Gamma_1\), except that the angles of the rays separating growing from decaying motions change.

-The $\Theta<0$ phase surface is foliated by closed orbits surrounding the singularity $\Singularity_3$.
-The $\Theta>0$ has one equilibrium $\Equilibrium_3$, from which emerge a pair of homoclinic orbits, each encircling singularity $\Singularity_1$ or $\Singularity_2$.
+The \(\Theta<0\) phase surface is foliated by closed orbits surrounding the singularity \(\Singularity_3\).
+The \(\Theta>0\) has one equilibrium \(\Equilibrium_3\), from which emerge a pair of homoclinic orbits, each encircling singularity \(\Singularity_1\) or \(\Singularity_2\).